CAMI-challenge/CAMISIM-DATA/Results/README.md

  - itol_evaluation
  - similarity_ecoli

+All the scripts used for creating tables and plots are provided within the repo, alongside the data used for creating them.
+The full data, i.e. all the assemblies and raw data can be found on the BIFO servers under /net/metagenomics/projects/afritz_assemblies

 ### coverage_sweep
 Contains the quast output of the coverage sweep data, sorted by error profile (0,2,5% and ART), once with SPAdes and MEGAHIT 1.0.3 and in the subfolder megahit_111 with MEGAHIT 1.1.2